top of page

 Why did we decide to do this?

--For the safety of children who are entrusted to our organization during their time with us.
+-For the safety of children entrusted to our organization during their time with us.

 -To provide a way for FCCT to ensure we hire employees and obtain volunteers with children’s best interests in mind.